This is the multi-page printable view of this section. Click here to print.

 5. In the User list, select the checkbox of the user you want to delete.

-6. Click the Delete button to delete the selected user from the VM server group member.
+6. Click the Delete button to remove the selected user from the VM server group members.

-2. Click the Deployment Target > VM Server Group menu on the left.
-Move to the VM Server Group page.
+2. Click the Deployment Target > VM Server Group menu in the left menu.
+You will be taken to the VM Server Group page.

-3. On the VM Server Group page, click the permission request item of the VM server group for which you want to approve the permission from the list of VM server groups.
-The VM Server Group Permission Approval popup window opens.
+3. On the VM Server Group page, click the permission request item of the VM Server Group whose request you want to approve from the VM Server Group list.
+The displayed number indicates the number of permission requests.
+The VM Server Group Permission Request Approval popup window opens.

-4. In the VM Server Group Permission Approval popup window, click the request you want to approve or reject.
+4. VM Server Group Permission Request Approval In the popup window, click the request you want to approve or reject.

-5. Enter your opinion and click the Approve or Reject button.
+5. After entering your comment, click the Approve or Reject button.

 Note

-To view the VM server group permission approval history, follow these steps:
+To view the VM server group permission request approval history, follow these steps.

-1. Main page, click the Management icon at the top right.
-Move to the Tenant Dashboard page.
+1. Main page, click the Admin icon at the top right.
+You will be taken to the Tenant Dashboard page.

-2. Click the Deployment Target > VM Server Group menu on the left.
-Move to the VM Server Group page.
+2. From the left menu, click the Deploy Target > VM Server Group menu.
+You will be taken to the VM Server Group page.

-3. On the VM Server Group page, click the VM server group you want to view from the list of VM server groups.
-Move to the VM Server Group Details page.
+3. On the VM Server Group page, click the VM server group you want to view from the list.
+You will be taken to the VM Server Group Details page.

 4. On the VM Server Group Details page, click the Approval History tab.

-SSH method VM deployment uses Secure Shell (SSH) to deploy directly from Jenkins to the target VM server.
+SSH-based VM deployment uses Secure Shell (Secure SHell, SSH) to deploy directly from Jenkins → Target VM server.

 • Source IP: Jenkins IP selected when configuring the pipeline